Go directly to product information

 • best before November 2027 (11-2027)

-Would you like to know what paradise grain tastes like?
+Would you like to know what grains of paradise taste like?

-You can also try a test tube of grains of paradise.
-The tube contains enough grains of paradise to discover the flavor essence.
+Could you also try a test tube with grains of paradise (grains)?
+The tube contains enough grains of paradise to grasp the essence of the taste.

 Batch number